isaiahxs/Epic-E-Shop/README.md

     ...
 ```

-This first chunk shows the component setup, where I utilize the useSelector hook to grab the necessary slices of state from our Redux store.
+This first chunk shows the component setup, where I utilize the useSelector hook to grab the necessary slices of state from the Redux store.

 ```
 // Data fetching and loading state management